clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

       template=http://192.168.1.1:60000/icis/static/ister/ister.json

 #.
-Direct ``Ister`` to the location of the Ister configuration file as hosted
+Direct ``Ister`` to the location of the Ister configuration file hosted by
-   by ``ICIS`` by modifying the kernel command line of the iPXE boot script and adding an ``isterconf`` parameter.
-After the network image of |CL|
-   boots, ``Ister`` inspects the parameters used for network booting to find the location of the Ister configuration file.
+   ``ICIS`` by modifying the kernel command line of the iPXE boot script and adding an ``isterconf`` parameter.
+After the network image of |CL| boots, ``Ister`` inspects the parameters used for network booting to find the location of the Ister configuration file.
 With the ``isterconf`` parameter an iPXE boot script may look like the example below:

    .. code-block::